christendd/Project-1-NASA/README.md

 ## Future Enhancements

--Adding a feature that allows users get information about photo shown -Adding an options for users to compare photos based off 2 or more dates selected
+- Adding a feature that allows users get information about photo shown
+- Adding an options for users to compare photos based off 2 or more dates selected